dongjief/ledaps/ledapsSrc/readme.txt

 Installation Guide
 (tested in Linux bash, August 2012)

-1. Install dependent libraries - GCTP, HDF4, HDF-EOS4, TIFF, GEOTIFF
+1. Install dependent libraries - GCTP, HDF4, HDF-EOS2, TIFF, GeoTIFF

 2. Set up environment.
 Can look at and modify ledapsSrc/src/env.sh or add the following to your bash shell.
 For C shell, use 'setenv VAR "directory"'.